 Consider the unexpected adventure of staying put and revealing an counterintuitive truth: The more ways we have to connect, the more we seem desperate to unplug.

 Pico Iyer, author of The Art of Stillness: Adventures in Going Nowhere, posits that there’s never been a greater need to slow down, tune out and give ourselves permission to be still.

-Why might a lifelong traveler like Pico Iyer, who has journeyed from Easter Island to Ethiopia, Cuba to Kathmandu, think that sitting quietly in a room might be the ultimate adventure?
+Why might a lifelong traveler like Pico Iyer, who has journeyed from Easter Island to Ethiopia by just selecting a boat rental in newport beach, Cuba to Kathmandu, think that sitting quietly in a room might be the ultimate adventure?
 Because in our madly accelerating world, our lives are crowded, chaotic and noisy.